On the Complexity of Language Membership for Probabilistic Words: CFLs and Unambiguity

-\begin{proofsketch} We code a PP2DNF $\Phi$ into a probabilistic word $p$ defined as follows.
-It starts with $n$ times the uniform distribution on $\{0,1\}$ (representing all possible Boolean valuations on $\{0,1\}$), followed by \#, then followed by \#-separated codings of each clause $C_i$ as a non-probabilistic (mirrored) word $u_i^R$ of length~$n$.
-The word $u_i$ carries a $1$ at the position of the variables occurring in~$C_i$.
-One then sees that the outcomes of $p$ satisfying $L_0$ are precisely those for which there is a clause $C_i$ such that the outcome of~$u$ contains a~$1$ at all positions where $u_i$ contains as~$1$, i.e., precisely those where the corresponding Boolean valuation satisfies $\Phi$. \end{proofsketch}

-\begin{proof} We show that the DCCCP problem for $L_0$ and $\Sigma' = \{0,1\}$ is \#P-complete, hence the same is true for $\probone{L_0}$: see Appendix~\ref{sec:dcccp}.
+\begin{proposition} The problem $\probone{L_0}$ is \#P-hard. \end{proposition} \begin{proof} We show that the DCCCP problem (recall \cref{def:dcccp}) for $L_0$ and $\Sigma' = \{0,1\}$ is \#P-complete, hence the same is true for $\probone{L_0}$.
 We reduce from \#PP2DNF, which is \#P-hard by \cref{thm:pp2dnfhard}.
 (We remark that the proof does not use the fact that the formula is partitioned, nor that it is in 2DNF: the same proof would apply to the problem of counting satisfying assignments of positive DNF formulas in general.
 However, the more stringent requirements on PP2DNF will be used in a subsequent hardness result, namely, \cref{prp:counthard}.)

-Let $\Phi$ be an input PP2DNF, let $X = \{x_1, \ldots, x_n\}$ be the variables of~$\Phi$, and let $C_1, \ldots, C_k$ be the clauses.
-We code $\Phi$ into a partial word $w = u \# v_1^R \# \cdots \# v_k^R \#$ defined in the following way (here \# is shorthand for the single-letter partial word \#): \begin{itemize} \item The partial word $u$ consists of $n$ wildcards '?'.
-It intuitively codes the choice of valuation of the $n$ Boolean variables, and these are the only wildcards in the coding. \item For $1 \leq k \leq m$, the word $v_k$ is the (non-partial) word of length $n$ where the $p$-th letter for $1 \leq p \leq n$ is $1$ if variable $x_i$ occurs in clause $C_k$ and $0$ otherwise.
+Let $\Phi$ be an input PP2DNF, let $V = \{z_1, \ldots, z_{2n}\}$ be the variables of~$\Phi$, and let $C_1, \ldots, C_m$ be the clauses.
+We code $\Phi$ into a partial word $w = u \# v_1^R \# \cdots \# v_m^R \#$ defined in the following way: \begin{itemize} \item The partial word $u$ consists of $2n$ wildcards '?'.
+It intuitively codes the choice of valuation of the $2n$ Boolean variables, and these are the only wildcards in the coding. \item For $1 \leq k \leq m$, the word $v_k$ is the (non-partial) word of length $2n$ where the $i$-th letter for $1 \leq i \leq 2n$ is $1$ if variable $z_i$ occurs in clause $C_k$ and $0$ otherwise.
 It intuitively codes the clause $C_k$. \end{itemize} This construction is clearly in polynomial time.
-Consider the obvious bijection from the Boolean valuations $\nu$ of $X$ to the completions $w'$ of~$w$ defined by choosing a completion for~$u$ according to~$\nu$.
+Consider the obvious bijection from the Boolean valuations $\nu$ of $V$ to the completions $w'$ of~$w$ defined by choosing a completion for~$u$ according to~$\nu$.
+We prove that an arbitrary Boolean valuation $\nu$ satisfies $\Phi$ if and only if its image by this bijection is in $L_0$.